Part Two: Interior Flight Recording and Mechanisms

 First on the list to record was a wing flap.
 I recorded the exterior flap from the top and underneath.
 This sounded cool because the servo motor was under the floor in the center of the plane and when mixed with the interior MKH-8040 you get the best of the wing body movement an the servo motor.
 After a few takes I then crawled under the body of the plane and recorded the servo motor from the outside.

 Next up were getting some cabin and cockpit door open and closes.
 This plane is pressurized so the door is hefty, sealed and insulated.
 The latches sounded the best from both inside and outside mixed together with the inside MKH-8040 producing a great hefty cabin sound.
 After waiting for a very long train to pass by I moved over to the cabin door and recorded the same actions.
 After that I crawled under the plane once again and recorded the light beacon motor turning.

 The final sounds I recorded that day were the cockpit switches, dials, yoke pedestal movements and the rudder.
 Th Gyro powere unit also made a cool sound.
 I was out of time again and called it a day.
 There are other mundane sounds the plane makes but I felt they are very common so I didn’t record them.

 That wraps up the series on recording the airplane.
 It was a lot of work for one recordist and well worth it.
 I learned a lot and will use that knowledge for my next airplane session I so much want to schedule: A Learjet. -Frank

-Check out the forst part here: Recording a 1980 Beech Baron 58P Airplane Part-1
+Check out part one here: Recording a 1980 Beech Baron 58P Airplane Part-1